PeymanKh/maze_navigator_agent/README.md

 > The effectiveness of A* depend on the heuristic function h(n). an accurate h(n) can dramatically reduce the search space, allowing A* to find the optimal path more quickly than uninformed search algorithms.
 However, the choice of h(n) s crucial; an overly optimistic heuristic can lead to inefficient searches, while a pessimistic one may not provide sufficient guidance to improve upon uninformed strategies.
 The beauty of A* lies in its flexibility and the balance it strikes between exploring unvisited nodes and extending paths from known nodes, making it highly effective for a wide range of problems where the goal is to find the most cost-effective path.

 <a name="module"></a>
-## 5. Modules Overview
+## 5. Files Overview
 ###  5.1. maze module
-The core functionality of this module lies in its ability to generate random mazes by leveraging a modified depth-first search (DFS) algorithm, popular for its simplicity and capacity to craft complex mazes.
-It can also solve mazes using a variety of algorithms that are integrated from the agent module.
-The Maze class encapsulates the logic for maze generation, including methods for creating the maze, identifying valid actions within it, and drawing the maze using tkinter for visualization.
-Additionally, it employs heuristic functions to facilitate the solving process.
+This module generates random mazes using a modified DFS algorithm and solves them with algorithms from the agent module.
+The Maze class within the module handles generation, valid actions, visualization with tkinter, and employs heuristic functions for solving.
 ###  5.2. agent module
-The Agent module introduces the Agent class, specifically engineered to navigate through mazes.
-It stands out by utilizing a variety of search algorithms, including Depth-First Search (DFS), Breadth-First Search (BFS), and A* Search, each designed to find a path from an initial state to a goal state within the maze.
-The Agent class is intricately linked with the Maze instance, which provides the layout of the maze and the mechanics for movement, such as identifying valid actions and determining the outcomes of those actions.
-Importantly, this module utilizes callback functions within its search algorithms for real-time updates to the GUI, enhancing the user interface experience.
-Through the integration of essential data structures like Queue and MinHeap, the Agent class efficiently executes search algorithms, making it a cornerstone for interactive maze navigation and solution visualization.
+The Agent module features the Agent class, designed to navigate mazes using DFS, BFS, and A* search algorithms.
+It interacts with the Maze instance to identify valid actions and outcomes.
+The module uses callbacks for real-time GUI updates and integrates Queue and MinHeap data structures for efficient search execution.
 ###  5.3. dataStructure module
-The Data Structure module is fundamental to supporting algorithmic operations.
-The Queue class adheres to the First In, First Out (FIFO) principle, facilitating operations like enqueueing to add elements to the queue's end and dequeueing to remove elements from the front, essential for breadth-first search processes.
-On the other hand, the MinHeap class implements a min-heap structure, optimizing priority queue operations with efficient minimum value retrieval.
-This is crucial for algorithms like A* search, where priority is given to paths with lower costs.
-Through these implementations, the module ensures that search algorithms can be executed efficiently, with quick access to and manipulation of data as required by the algorithms' logic.
+The Data Structure module used to customize Queue and Minheap data structures for the project.
+The Queue class follows FIFO principles, essential for BFS, by allowing enqueue and dequeue operations.
+The MinHeap class optimizes priority queue operations, crucial for A* search, by efficiently retrieving the minimum value.
 ###  5.4. ui module
-The UI module harnesses the tkinter library to offer a graphical user interface that allows users to engage directly with the maze-solving process.
-It empowers users to generate mazes, select a solving algorithm from options like Depth-First Search (DFS), Breadth-First Search (BFS), and A* Search, and visually track the algorithm's progress in real-time as it works to find a solution.
-The MazeUI class, central to this module, sets up the main application window, incorporates a canvas for maze drawing, and integrates buttons for maze generation and solving.
+The UI module provides a graphical interface for maze-solving.
+Users can generate mazes, select solving algorithms (DFS, BFS, A*), and visually track the algorithm's progress in real-time.
+The MazeUI class sets up the application window, includes a canvas for maze drawing, and integrates buttons for maze generation and solving.
 ### 5.5. main module
 This module is where everything begins for the maze solver application.
-It introduces a class called MainApp that gets everything ready for users to interact with the maze.
 When MainApp starts, it sets up a visual interface for the maze, where users can create mazes, pick how they want to solve them, and see the solution unfold step by step.

 <a name="app"></a>